sfbuysse/SW_IT_PopDiffPlasticity/03_Figures.md

 ![](03_Figures_files/figure-html/unnamed-chunk-46-1.png)<!-- -->

 # Manuscript Figures
 creating multipanel figures for the manuscript.
-Updated 4/17/2025 with ideas for cutting down/restructuring results to focus on avoidance/escape
+Updated 4/17/2025 with ideas for cutting down/restructuring results to focus on avoidance/escape.
+Updated 5/28/2025 with different figure order.

 Figure 1 \